jsiudowski/HotelRegistrySystemCS270/hotelsystem/NOTES.md

 To-Do:
 Floor, Hotel, Payment, Reservation, Room
 Read JPA annotation for foreign keys and data relations
 Need a login model to bind usernames and passwords to persons

+### _Day 2_
+Adding annotations to the classes is going to take some experimentation.
+I might start small and expand from there rather than try doing it all at once. @MappedSuperclass defines a class as not needing its own table

+More research needs to be done on the Repository pattern.